To sprout gardeners, KCS Education Foundation awards grant to Johnson Elementary - NewsBreak

 Eastman designated historic civil engineering landmark

-Eastman has been designated as an Historic Civil Engineering Landmark.
-The manufacturing site in Kingsport was recently chosen by the American Society of Civil Engineers, a press release stated.
+KINGSPORT — Eastman has been designated as a Historic Civil Engineering Landmark.
+The manufacturing site in Kingsport was recently chosen by the American Society of Civil Engineers, according to a press release.

-Sullivan has two internal audit findings at one school, West Ridge, no others
+Sullivan County has two internal audit findings at one of 16 schools; others have none

-BLOUNTVILLE — Of Sullivan County's 16 schools in operation for the 2021-22 school year, 15 had had no audit finding for internal school funds.
-The remaining school, West Ridge High that opened in 2021, had two findings:
+BLOUNTVILLE — Of Sullivan County’s 16 schools in operation for the 2021-22 school year, 15 had had no audit finding for internal school funds.
+The remaining school, West Ridge High, had two findings:

-The David Crockett High School Pioneer Band recently participated in the McChesney Band Festival in Big Stone Gap, Virginia, for the first time in years, bringing home several first place wins for the school.
-The McChesney Band Festival is a friendly competition hosted by Union High School that brings together...
+The David Crockett High School Pioneer Band recently participated in the McChesney Band Festival in Big Stone Gap, Virginia for the first time in years, bringing home several first place wins for the school.
+The McChesney Band Festival is a friendly competition hosted by Union High School in Big Stone...

 Hawkins County proposes more than $5.5 million in capital projects

-ROGERSVILLE — The Hawkins County Commission's Budget Committee reviewed the capital projects list comprised by the mayor’s office to complete repairs and renovations to all county buildings and some properties, which totals approximately $5.7 million for all projects.
-The resolution went before the Budget Committee at its last...
+ROGERSVILLE — The Hawkins County Commission’s Budget Committee reviewed the capital projects list compiled by the mayor’s office to complete repairs and renovations to all county buildings and some properties, which totals approximately $5.7 million for all projects.
+Hawkins County Capital Projects.
+The resolution went before the...

 State commission approves lease for regional drug treatment center